propellerlabsio/overnode-client/README.md

-# OverNode VueJs Client
+# Overnode VueJs Client

-OverNode is a Bitcoin full node monitoring and explorer (query) tool which provides a GraphQL interface.
+Overnode is a Bitcoin full node monitoring and explorer (query) tool which provides a GraphQL interface.
 This project contains a client / UI implementation written in VueJs which will be hosted at overnode.org.

 **WARNING:**